Manchester Band of Pomo Indians of the Manchester Rancheria: The Rancheria

 The Bokeya was the largest Pomo tribelet in terms of territorial area.
 Formerly, a bridge connected these tribal lands.
 Point Arena in Mendocino County, California.
 Now, the size of the rancheria is 364 acre.

 Government

 The Bokeya residential unit was headed by kin-group chief, and the position was passed on through a hereditary lineage.
 Ceremonial chiefs held more authority than the kin-group chiefs.

 In the aftermath of Bokeya congregation during the rancheria period (1900–1935), there weren't fixed leaders.
 However, toward the end of this period, a system of voting was introduced for the selection of leaders.
 The Bokeya voted to accept the 1934 Indian Reorganization Act (IRA).
-The Bokeya framed a constitution, by-laws, and coroprate charter, which was approved in 1936.
+The Bokeya framed a constitution, by-laws, and corporate charter, which was approved in 1936.
 They formed a Community Council to assume the official roles, and also formed a Business Committee to operate the ranch as a chartered corporation.
 The officers are elected once a year via democratic process.